Qu0d0/BuildABoxEngine/documentation/documentation.md

 ```

 These are very useful for initializing game data and so on.
 However, the engine also provides you with an event system.
-You can subscribe to events in objects, which means you don't have to store objects in the game object and then call functions on them from there.
+You can subscribe to events, which means you don't have to call enities from the main game object.
 Instead, the following events are already provided:

         event_t onStartup